vilsbole/notifications/README.md

 - complete the homework
 - add as many commits as you want
 - push your work on your fork
-- The deliverable will be your fork URL 🚀
+- the deliverable will be your fork URL 🚀

 We hope you will enjoy the challenge 💪